• Skip to primary navigation

 Jump to Recipe Print Recipe

-This succulent Italian braised pork ribs with pasta is a classic dish enjoyed throughout Italy.
-Traditionally it’s served on Sundays and holidays as two courses but it can be made into two meals or eaten as a one plate dish!
+Traditionally, this dish is served on Sundays and holidays as two courses.
+But, you can also make it into two meals or eat it as a one plate dish!

 Italian braised pork ribs with pasta